mrdavehill/Terraform--AWS/README.md

 ### How to test the software

+Install Terraform and install AWS creds as you see fit

 Create a key in US-West 2 called mykey and install the .pem file in ~/.ssh

 git clone https://github.com/mrdavehill/Terraform--AWS